Hanbok: Etymology

 The term hanbok came into use relatively recently, beginning in the 1800s.
-It is connectedwith the historical context in which it appeared.
+It is connected with the historical context in which it appeared.

 The term emerged in the late Joseon period, when the Empire of Japan and other western countries competed to place Korea under their own sphere of influence.
 The first known use of the term is in an 1881 document from the late Joseon period entitled Chŏngch'iilgi.
 There, hanbok is used to distinguish Korean clothing from Japanese and Western-style clothing.
 Hanbok was again used in an 1895 document to distinguish between Korean and Japanese clothing.
 These two usages predate the Korean Empire's popularization of the use of the hanja character Han to describe the Korean people.

 Beginning in 1900, Korean newspapers used the hanja character Han in words that described Korean clothing, such as Han'gugŭibok, Han'gugyebok, and Taehannyŏbok.
 Hanbok was used in a 1905 newspaper article to describe the clothing of one of the righteous armies.
 Other words with similar meanings, such as uri-ot and chosŏn-ot, were concurrently used.

 Since the division of Korea, South Korea has preferred the term hanbok while North Korea has preferred the term Chosŏn-ot.
 This reflects the general trend of South Korea's preference for the term Han and North Korea's for Chosŏn.